vectorgrp/sil-kit/docs/api/ethernet.rst

   ]

-After you successfully run and stopped the simulation, you will find the file "Ethernet.pcap" in the simulation's working directory.
+After you successfully ran and stopped the simulation, you will find the file "Ethernet.pcap" in the simulation's working directory.
 It can be loaded into a tool like
 `Wireshark <https://www.wireshark.org/>`_ where you can examine the Ethernet trace.

-!!!
 PCAP Named Pipe
 _________________

 Using a named pipe allows attaching another program to trace messages of a